rampemus/weatherapp/README.md

 `APPID=...`
 `REFRESH_INTERVAL=10`

-Run frontend and backend the same time and make sure you have default ports 3000 and 9000.
+Run frontend and backend the same time and make sure you have default ports 3000 and 9000 available.
 Frontend runs using:

 `npm start´